SlideWave/gitignore-include/README.md

 Set up your trigger(s).
 There are several ways to go about this, including programmatic access.
 See the [Triggers section](#triggers) for more details.

-Lastly add `include` directives to your `.gitignore` file.
+Add `include` directives to your `.gitignore` file.
 These follow the following, admittedly rigid, format:

 ```gitignore
 ## <include href="https://github.com/github/gitignore/raw/master/Node.gitignore">